The following case studies are copyright documents provided for web viewing only.

 PYRRHOTITE EPIDEMIC IN EASTERN CONNECTICUT - A CASE STUDY FROM TOLLAND, CT

-Widespread outbreak of deterioration of many residential concrete foundations due to oxidation of an iron sulfide mineral ‘pyrrhotite’ in the quarried aggregate stones has occurred in the state of Connecticut with many thousands of homes being affected.
+Widespread outbreak of deterioration of many residential concrete foundations due to oxidation of an iron sulfide mineral ‘pyrrhotite’ in the quarried aggregate stones has occurred in the state of Connecticut with as many as 35,000 homes being affected.
 Here is a case study of one such outbreak in a number of concrete foundations across a school where two different constructions from circa 1998 and 2001 showed large variations in degree of deterioration, e.g., from extensive cracking of 1998 foundations to apparent sound condition of 2001 addition despite the use of same pyrrhotite-bearing aggregates in both constructions.

 CONCRETE SURFACE SCALING IN A RESIDENTIAL DRIVEWAY

 Scaling i.e. loss of the original finished surface of concrete is a common problem in many residential driveways.
 Scaling can be due to inferior quality of concrete, improper workmanship, or exposures to potentially deleterious deicing chemicals especially at the early stages of construction prior to the attainment of concrete maturity.
 A major part of our investigations is to determine all probable causes of concrete scaling from petrographic examinations (ASTM C 856), air-void analysis (ASTM C 457), and chloride analysis (ASTM C 1152).